 When to Visit

 The cool and dry winter months from November to February are the best time to visit Mandu.
 The weather starts heating up by March, and gets very hot during the summer months of April and May, before the monsoon arrives in June.
-See more about the weather in Madhya Pradesh.

-What to Do
+What to Do There

-Tickets for each group cost 200 rupees for foreigners and 15 rupees for Indians.
+Mandu's palaces, tombs, mosques and monuments are divided into three main groups -- the Royal Enclave, the Village Group, and Rewa Kund Group.
+Tickets for each group cost 300 rupees for foreigners and 25 rupees for Indians.
 There are other smaller, free, ruins scattered across the area as well.

 Where to Stay

 The Malwa Resort has newly renovated cottages and luxury tents in lush green surroundings, starting from 3,290 rupees per night for a double.
-Alternatively, Madhya Pradesh Tourism's Malwa Retreat (near Hotel Rupmati) is a cheaper and more centrally located option.
-It has air-conditioned rooms and luxury tents for 2,590-2990 rupees per night, and beds in a dorm room for 200 rupees per night.
+Alternatively, Madhya Pradesh Tourism's Malwa Retreat is a cheaper and more centrally located option.
+It has air-conditioned rooms and luxury tents from 2,990 rupees per night, and beds in a dorm room for 300 rupees per night.
 Both are bookable on the Madhya Pradesh Tourism website.